ZhenkaiShou/alembic/_posts/2018-12-07-Large-Scale Study of Curiosity-Driven Learning.md

 ## Large Scale = Better Performance
 <a name="fig-3"></a>
-{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/batch_size.png" caption="**Fig. 3** Average reward in Mario with different batch sizes of environment.
+{% include figure.html image="https://zhenkaishou.github.io/my-site/assets/Large-Scale%20Study%20of%20Curiosity-Driven%20Learning/batch_size.png" caption="<b>Fig. 3</b> Average reward in Mario with different batch sizes of environment.
 (Source: original paper)" width="50%" %}

 One interesting finding is that the performance improves as the batch size of environments goes up. [**Fig. 3**](#fig-3) compares different batch sizes of environment in Mario.
 A large batch size results in better performance.